Social Blog AI in Software Testing

 Bottom Line

-AI is already altering the landscape of testing.
-And while we don’t know exactly what the future of software testing holds, we can prepare for it by stabilizing and scaling test automation to mature our processes.
+AI is already altering the landscape of testing and continues to accelerate.
+While I cannot know exactly what the future of software testing holds, I know that we can prepare for it by stabilizing and scaling test automation to mature our processes.
+In my opinion, Perfecto is the ideal partner for all of your AI and ML needs.
+Perfecto can help you take your test automation to the next phase, no matter where you are at.

-• AI-powered reporting capabilities.
+• AI-powered testing and reporting capabilities.

 • Unified testing for web and mobile apps.